 How to Plasti Dip Car Emblems or Grilles

 Today I'm going to guide you through Plasti Dipping car emblems or grilles.
-Plasti Dip is ever growing in popularity and this technique is a great way to temporarily change the look of your car and protect surfaces.
+Plasti Dip is ever growing in popularity, and this technique is a great way to change the look of your car and protect surfaces temporarily.
 You can do this on wheels, interior pieces, and other trim as well, but today we're going to focus on emblems and grilles.

 Plasti Dip is a rubberized coating that you can apply to surfaces to temporarily change colors and add protection.
 The material is only a temporary covering because it can be peeled up by hand at any time to restore the original finish of the part.
 Despite the ease with which Plasti Dip can be removed, it is very durable and should have a lifespan similar to that of vinyl coverings if it is applied correctly.